 But let's start from the beginning.. 👏

-What did you work before DevOps Engineer?
+What did you do before becoming a DevOps Engineer?

 I studied computer engineering at the faculty of electrical engineering and started my professional career as Embedded Software Developer.